NebulousLabs/docker-sia/README.md

 ## Supported Tags

+### _Future Update Notice:_
+_When we reach version 1.6 we are going to switch our `dev` image from Alpine to Debian.
+Together with this we'll introduce a new `dev-alpine` image and we'll remove `dev-debian`.
+In the end we'll have the same setup but the naming will be consistent with `sia:latest` (Debian) and `sia:alpine-latest` (Alpine).

 ### Latest
 * **latest**: The latest official binary release.
 * **alpine-latest**: The latest official binary release based on Alpine Linux.